Far East Movement: 2008–2009: DJ Virman and Animal

-LA's radio station Power 106 DJ, DJ Virman, came to the group as their official DJ.
+LA's radio station Power 106 DJ, DJ Virman (Virman Coquia), came to the group as their official DJ.
 They released another single titled "Lowridin" that received heavy airplay in 2009.
 Soon after, they planned on showcasing a second album, releasing Animal later on in the same year.
 Animal featured three hit singles that frequently won national radio play: "You’ve Got A Friend", "Lowridin", and the successful "Girls on the Dance Floor".
 "Girls on the Dance Floor" reached 27 on the Billboard chart for the Latin Rhythm Airplay, which marked their debut on the Billboard's charts.

 There were several collaborations on the Animal album, including The Stereotypes, Lil Rob, Baby Bash, Wiz Khalifa, Bionik, MC Jin, 24/8, IZ, DB Tonik, Jah Free, and Bruno Mars, that made his first appearance on an official track for the first time on the track "3D".
 Their songs from the Animal album were featured in major film and television on multiple occasions.
 FM's single "Girls on the Dance Floor" has been played on MTV's America's Best Dance Crew on the Season 4 Finale during a performance with Artistry In Motion, Vogue Evolution and We Are Heroes.
 It was also featured on Get Him to the Greek, FOX's So You Think You Can Dance and on the 7th episode of CSI: Miami Season 8.
 In addition, "Dance Like Michael Jackson" was aired on ABC Family's Lincoln Heights on November 10, 2009 and on the Gossip Girl episode, "Dan de Fleurette".
 "I Party" was highlighted on FOX's TV series Lie To Me and "Fetish" was on Spike TV's Guy's Choice Awards 2009.
 "Girls on the Dance Floor" has attained over 5 million hits on Myspace while attracting over 8 million views on YouTube.

 Streetwear company Orisue teamed up with Far East Movement and helped shoot a music video for "Lowridin".
 In May 2009, Far East Movement joined the Korean hip hop group Epik High on their "Map the Soul" tour throughout the U.S. They then held their first headlining concert at the Roxy Theater in Hollywood by July 2009, which resulted in a sold-out show.
 Together with Wong Fu Productions, FM has established another three sold-out "International Secret Agents" concerts titled as "ISA", hosted in San Francisco, Los Angeles, and New York in order to promote Asian American artists in the media with performances by Quest Crew, Poreotics, Jay Park, and others.

 FM's mixtape Party Animal was released on the first date of LMFAO's Party Rock Tour.
 Their two singles, "Girls on the Dance Floor" and "2 is Better w/ Ya Boy", garnered successful radio airplay.
 They later announced that they were working on a new album with Grammy nominated producers, The Stereotypes, who had produced their hit track, "Girls on the Dance Floor".